R33 (South Africa): Mpumalanga

-Into Mpumalanga, the R33 meets the southern terminus of the R579 road and continues to Stofberg, where it meets the R555 road.
-They are cosigned southwards for 3 kilometres before they split, with the R33 continuing south-east.
-It travels for 39 kilometres to the town of Belfast (eMakhazeni), where it makes a left & right turn before meeting the southern terminus of the R540 road in the town centre.
+Into Mpumalanga, the R33 meets the southern terminus of the R579 road and continues to Stoffberg, where it meets the R555 road.
+They are cosigned southwards for 3 km before they split, with the R33 continuing south-east.
+It travels for 39 km to the town of Belfast (eMakhazeni), where it makes a left & right turn before meeting the southern terminus of the R540 road in the town centre.

 Just after Belfast, the R33 meets the N4 highway (Maputo Corridor) and crosses it.
-Just after crossing the N4 highway, the R33 continues by a right turn and continues southwards for 46 kilometres, bypassing the Nooitgedacht Dam and its Nature Reserve, to the city centre of Carolina, where it reaches a 4-way intersection with the R36 road and the R38 route.
+Just after crossing the N4 highway, the R33 continues by a right turn and continues southwards for 46 km, bypassing the Nooitgedacht Dam and its Nature Reserve, to the town centre of Carolina, where it reaches a 4-way intersection with the R36 road and the R38 route.
 At this junction, the R38 stops cosigning with the R36 northwards and begins cosigning with the R33 eastwards.
-They are cosigned for 1 and a half kilometres, before the R33 becomes its own road south-east at the Carolina Railway Station.
+They are cosigned for 1+1/2 km, before the R33 becomes its own road south-east at the Carolina Railway Station.

-It continues for 37 kilometres to meet the N17 national route west of the town of Warburton.
-They are cosigned eastwards for 10 kilometres, through the town of Warburton, before the R33 becomes its own road southwards.
-It continues for 52 kilometres, bypassing the Westoe Dam, to the town of Amsterdam, where it reaches a 4-way junction with the R65 road.
-It continues southwards for 47 kilometres to the town of Piet Retief (eMkhondo).
+It continues for 37 km to meet the N17 national route west of the town of Warburton.
+They are cosigned eastwards for 10 km, through the town of Warburton, before the R33 becomes its own road southwards.
+It continues for 52 km, bypassing the Westoe Dam, to the town of Amsterdam, where it reaches a 4-way junction with the R65 road.
+It continues southwards for 47 km to the town of Piet Retief (eMkhondo).

-12 Kilometres before Piet Retief, the R33 Route is joined by the N2 national route from Ermelo and they are cosigned southwards into Piet Retief.
-At the Junction with Kruger Street, the R543 route from Wakkerstroom joins the N2/R33 cosignage southwards up to the 4th junction, where it becomes its own road eastwards to the border town of Mahamba, Eswatini.
+12 km before Piet Retief, the R33 route is joined by the N2 national route from Ermelo and they are cosigned southwards into Piet Retief.
+At the junction with Kruger Street, the R543 route from Wakkerstroom joins the N2/R33 cosignage southwards up to the 4th junction, where it becomes its own road eastwards to the border town of Mahamba, Eswatini.

-The R33 route and the N2 national route remain cosigned for another 3.5 kilometres southwards before the R33 becomes its own road southwards while the N2 turns to the east.
+The R33 route and the N2 national route remain cosigned for another 3+1/2 km southwards before the R33 becomes its own road southwards while the N2 turns to the east.